oneonlyzero/oneonlyzero.github.io/_posts/2024-12-7-thmthestickershop.md

     });
 </script>
 ```

-> Look at the responses send to our local server and we get the flag.
+> Retrun back to our local python server, and as you can see.
+The machine reflected the text in the `\flag.txt` to our local server and we managed to get the flag.

 ![image](https://github.com/user-attachments/assets/52624075-942a-44dc-a7b3-5cc70b3e4cda)